nicholashobbs/knawlige/web.md

 # react

+## webpack

+`npm install webpack webpack-cli --save-dev` to install webpack and webpack-cli

+webpack allows you to use import and export within your code

+you can import images directly into javascript files

+## storybook

+`npx storybook init` to create a new storybook

+a story is the rendered state of one ui component

+## sass

+`npm install sass` to install sass

+sass is a css preprocessor that allows you to use variables, nesting, mixins, and other features that don't exist in css

+mixins are reusable pieces of css that can be used in multiple places

+## create-react-app

+`npx create-react-app my-app` to create a new react app `

 ## JSX
 syntax extension to JavaScript that allows developers to write React components using XML-like syntax.
 JSX is compiled to JavaScript using Babel